longkunxuluke/longkunxuluke.github.io/_pages/about.md

 My name is Longkun Xu, people also call me Luke.

-I am currently a computational materials researcher intern at SAIT China lab, Samsung Electronics, where I am working on the intersection of AI, HPC and computational material science to design materials used in Samsung products, e.g., battery, display and semiconductors materials.
+I am currently an engineer at SAIT China lab, Samsung Electronics, where I am working on the intersection of AI, HPC and computational material science to design materials used in Samsung products, e.g., battery, display and semiconductors materials.
 Previously I was a PhD student at the Australian National University.

 I have 7 years experience (2015-2022) with computational chemistry and also have hands-on experience with machine learning and academic publishing industry.
 I am familiar with Python, SQL, R, Julia, web data, high performance computing, neural network potential, etc.